 On December 22, 2017, the Tax Act was enacted.
 The Tax Act significantly revises the U.S. corporate income tax system by, among other changes, lowering the corporate income tax rate from 35% to 21%, implementing a partial territorial tax system and imposing a one-time repatriation tax on the deemed repatriated earnings of foreign subsidiaries.
 The Tax Act also includes several provisions that may limit the benefit of the tax rate reduction, such as restricting the deductibility of interest expense and other corporate business expenses.
 The Tax Act further includes anti-base erosion provisions such as the BEAT and tax on GILTI.
-The reduced corporate tax rate required us to remeasure our deferred tax assets and liabilities.
+The reduced corporate tax rate required us to remeasure our deferred tax assets and liabilities, and tax receivable agreement obligation.

-See "Critical Accounting Policies and Estimates-Income Taxes" below and Note 16 of Notes to Consolidated Financial Statements for additional information regarding income taxes, the impact of the Tax Act on us and our deferred tax assets.
+See "Critical Accounting Policies and Estimates-Income Taxes" below and Notes 16 and 18 of Notes to Consolidated Financial Statements for additional information regarding income taxes, the impact of the Tax Act on us, our deferred tax assets, the valuation allowance release in 2015 and the tax receivable agreement obligation.